 Food seems to be the one thing many CEOs feel they can control outside of their company.
 Steve Jobs only ate fruit, Marissa Mayer keeps spreadsheets on cupcakes, and Chris Cooper starts off every morning with five cans of sardines.
 He explained to CNBC, "Sardines are the No. 1 superfood for guys.
 They're a powerhouse of nutrition, so I'm kind of an evangelist for sardines amongst everyone I meet."

-According to the head nutritionist for Red Bull, Cooper had the best omega-3 profile of anyone he'd ever tested.
+According to the head nutritionist for Red Bull, Cooper had the best omega-3 profile of anyone he'd ever tested.200101Is this weird?

-Who Does This: Shigeru Miyamoto, CEO of Nintendo
+Who Does This: Shigeru Miyamoto, Creative Fellow and former Representative Director of Nintendo

 Are you able to look at a table and know exactly how tall it is?
 Shigeru Miyamoto can.
 Or at least he likes to see if he can.
 One of his favorite things to do is to size something up and then pull out his measuring stick to see how close he was to hitting the mark.